Game-based Learning Applications: CPR Training

 Thankfully, AppClinic has developed a healthcare study app designed to accomplish exactly that.
 Based on current American Heart Association Guidelines for chest compression and rhythm, award-winning learning game Saving Lives! helps players practice their foundational CPR and basic life support skillsets by administering CPR to a patient in a simulated emergency scenario.

 Of course, we are not suggesting the app serve as a substitute for completing a conventional CPR and first aid training course – however, the convenience of having this type of training accessible via digital / mobile allows users to practice their skills more frequently than through the use of traditional manikin-based training sessions.
 Much research has proven the efficacy of simulation-based medical education, and Saving Lives! stands as a shining example of game-based learning in practice.
-Available exclusively for iPad, Saving Lives! delivers high-quality, research-backed CPR/AED practice to users in a easily accessible digital format, making it simple for anyone – healthcare practitioners and non-healthcare affiliated individuals alike – to brush up on resuscitation best practices and keep their first aid skills in shape.
-Our award-winning CPR/AED learning game Saving Lives! is available now for iPad.
+Available exclusively for iOS and Android, Saving Lives! delivers high-quality, research-backed CPR/AED practice to users in a easily accessible digital format, making it simple for anyone – healthcare practitioners and non-healthcare affiliated individuals alike – to brush up on resuscitation best practices and keep their first aid skills in shape.
+Our award-winning CPR/AED learning game Saving Lives! is available now for iPad and Android tablets.

 Note: This article first appeared on the Filament Games blog.